-If you'd like your refund ("the credit") transferred to another account or to arrears you're paying off by an instalment arrangement, you'll need to tell us what date you'd like it transferred.
+If you'd like your refund transferred to another account or to arrears being paid off by an instalment arrangement, you'll need to tell us the date you'd like it transferred.
 The date you choose depends on what tax has been overpaid and whose account you want the credit transferred to.